 - commands/orchestration: the saga is managed by a centralized orchestrator.

 Each approach has both benefits and limitations, and, of course, there is no universal rule that establishes which is the most suitable.
 The project implementation defines which is the best fit for that particular situation.
-If you look for a better understanding of the concept, you can find a broader explanation here.

 The Flow Manager: the Saga Pattern plugin developed by Mia-Platform